djpardis/djpardis.github.io/_posts/2025-06-20-vibe-coding-data-room-app.markdown

 **IDE interface.** Interacting with LLMs directly inside an IDE is what makes the programming use case for LLMs so successful.
 Fast feedback loops while iterating on a project is key.

 **Skill issue.** These tools increase the surface area of projects that I would take on.
 Everyone has their own areas of competency.
-I can rely on these tools to help me where I lack skills.
+I can rely on them to help me where I lack skills.
 This means I can take on brand new projects with more confidence.

 ### Best practices